Recreational Areas and Activities

 Find information and services at Recreation.gov for trip planning, reservations, and more.
 Learn about parks, forests, monuments, and other public lands across the U.S. and its territories.
 You can also explore these other options:

 - National Parks - There are more than 400 national parks protecting treasured landscapes and historic areas.
 Find a national park in your state or one you're planning to visit.

 - State Parks - Each state has its own system of parks with camping, activities, and historic places.

 - National Forests - Discover national forests and grasslands, home to 150,000 miles of trails, 57,000 miles of streams, 122 alpine ski areas, 439 wilderness areas, and 122 wild and scenic rivers.

 Monuments and Historic Sites

 Protected Land Areas, Fishing Sanctuaries, and Wildlife Refuges

 - Marine Sanctuaries - Enjoy the beauty and variety of marine life, and the cultural significance of shipwrecks, at 14 marine protected areas in the oceans and Great Lakes.
 Most permit recreational fishing, diving, surfing, swimming, and kayaking.

-- National Wildlife Refuges - You can hunt, fish, and observe nature at these protected habitats, home to more than 700 species of birds, 220 species of mammals, 250 reptile and amphibian species and more than 1,000 species of fish.
-Find a wildlife refuge near you by zip code or state.
+- National Wildlife Refuges - You can hunt, fish, and observe nature at these protected habitats.
+They’re home to more than 700 species of birds, 220 species of mammals, 250 reptile and amphibian species and more than 1,000 species of fish.
+Find a wildlife refuge near you.

 - State and Territorial Fish and Wildlife Offices - Use this list to find more protected areas by state.